 I HAVE A TRIP PLANNED IN 1 DAY/WEEK/MONTH…SHOULD I CANCEL IT?

+The concern is not whether you can enjoy a holiday in Bali, as daily life here is the same.
+But, whether a potential airport closure could affect your travel plans.
 The best thing you can do is buy travel insurance that will cover you in the case of airport closure, and potentially needing to cancel hotel bookings.
-Please be sure to check with insurers are still covering the case of the eruption in Bali, as there was word that some have stopped.
-Check with your accommodation as to the latest date in which you can cancel your booking and stay informed with the latest news (real news, not overly-dramatic fake news) until that point, before making a decision.
+Please be sure to check with insurers are still covering the case of the eruption in Bali, as some have stopped.

 WHAT CAN I DO TO PREPARE IF AN ASH CLOUD COMES MY WAY?